aleen42/PersonalWiki/projectManagement/processGroups/processGroups.md

 - a **methodology**: to describe how things should be done
 - a **standard**: to describe what should be done
 - **PRINCE2**, **Agile**, **RUP** and **Six Sigma** provide different project management methodologies.
-    - **PRINCE2**: defines 45 separate sub-processes and organizes these into 8 process groups as follows
+    - **PRINCE2**: defines 45 separate sub-processes and organizes these into 8 process groups as follows:
+        - Starting up a project
+        - Planning
+        - Initiating a project
+        - Directing a project
+        - Controlling a project
+        - Managing prduct delivery
+        - Managing sta